icatherena/icatherena/README.md

 - [LinkedIn](https://www.linkedin.com/in/catherena-beresovsky/)

 Thank you for visiting my profile.
-I'm excited about the opportunities the IT world has to offer and to continue learning and growing in this exciting industry!
+I'm excited about the opportunities the IT world has to offer and I'm looking forward to continue learning and growing in this exciting industry!